Deep thermalization under charge-conserving quantum dynamics: Review of deep thermalization

 In the presence of symmetries and associated conservation laws, the picture becomes substantially richer and more complex.
 This complication arises from two fronts: (i) the distribution of the conserved quantity in the initial state, and (ii) the nature of the measurements on the `bath' $B$, namely whether or not they reveal information about the conserved quantity.

-The first aspect is, to an extent, already present in the picture of conventional thermalization: the system retains memory of the value of any conserved quantities in the initial state, which at late time is stored in the various Lagrange multipliers (inverse temperature, chemical potential, etc) of the Gibbs state, Eq.~\eqref{eq:gibbs}.
-Since the Gibbs state sets the first moment of the projected ensemble, this immediately raises the question of what the appropriate target ensemble should be away from infinite temperature---where $\rho^{(1)} \neq \mathbb{I}_A / d_A$ and thus the Haar ensemble is not a suitable candidate.
-An important point to note in this regard is that the equilibrium density matrix $\rho_{\rm eq}$ depends only on the {\it expectation value} of the conserved quantities in the initial state, not on their {\it quantum fluctuations}.
-The latter are scrambled non-locally across the whole system ($AB$) and thus rendered inaccessible to observations on the local subsystem $A$.
-However, this is not necessarily true in deep thermalization.
-Indeed, the projected ensemble contains information that goes beyond local expectation values---it captures higher statistical moments and contains global data via the measurement outcomes on $B$.
-It appears plausible, then, that the universal limiting ensembles of deep thermalization might depend on the whole distribution of conserved quantities in the initial state, and not just their expectation values.
+The first aspect is, to an extent, already present in the picture of conventional thermalization: the system retains memory of the value of any conserved quantities in the initial state, which at late time is stored in the various Lagrange multipliers (inverse temperature, chemical potential, etc) of the Gibbs state, Eq.~\eqref{eq:gibbs}, that arises from standard thermalization.
+Since the Gibbs state sets the first moment of the projected ensemble, this immediately raises the question of what the appropriate target ensemble should be away from infinite temperature (where $\rho^{(1)} \neq \mathbb{I}_A / d_A$); clearly, the Haar ensemble is not a consistent candidate.

+Now, an important point to note is that the equilibrium density matrix $\rho_{\rm eq}$ depends only on the {\it expectation value} of the conserved quantities in the initial state, not on their {\it quantum fluctuations}.
+This is because we conserved charges are scrambled non-locally across the whole system $AB$ and thus rendered inaccessible to observations on the local subsystem $A$.
+However, this is not necessarily true in deep thermalization, since the projected ensemble contains information that goes beyond local expectation values---it captures higher statistical moments and is thus sensitive to global data via the measurement outcomes on $B$.
+It is plausible, then, that the universal limiting ensembles of deep thermalization might depend on the whole distribution of conserved quantities in the initial state, and not just their expectation values.
 This already opens up a much wider variety of possibilities for universality compared to the scenario of standard thermalization.

 The second aspect, i.e., the dependence on the choice of measurement basis of $B$, does not have an analog in conventional thermalization, where the bath is simply discarded (traced out).
-In the absence of conservation laws, as we discussed earlier, the limiting ensemble is found to be the Haar ensemble regardless of the choice of local measurement basis.
-However, in the presence of a conserved quantity $Q$ with a local density $q_i$ (i.e., $Q = \sum_i q_i$ with each $q_i$ operator supported on a finite neighborhood of qubit $i$), the choice of measurement basis has distinct physical consequences.
+Distinct physical consequeces arise when there is a conserved quantity $Q$ with a local density $q_i$ (i.e., $Q = \sum_i q_i$ with each $q_i$ operator supported on a finite neighborhood of qubit $i$), then there is a question of whether the measurement basis is compatible with the basis of the conserved quantity.